 Me too.
 Always have.

-We could have been living instead of looking for Big Daddy. everywhere.
+our lives hand in hand We could have been living instead of looking for Big Daddy everywhere.
 Especially since he was everywhere.
 And nowhere.
 Like a ghost.
 One we made up.

 We didn't make him up.